Clicky

 While you can jump start your engine, it’s best you don’t.

-Not many people realize how dangerous jump-starting any lead-acid battery is, they can explode.
-Also, jump-starting from your car or truck is not an idea as they output more power than the computer can handle, especially when the battery is completely flat.
+Not many people have realized how dangerous jump-starting lead-acid batteries are, they can explode.
+Also, jump-starting from your car or truck is not an idea as they output more power than the computer can handle, especially when they are completely flat.

-You can jump start from a battery pack, like a jump starter kit, or even another lead acid battery not connected to anything.
+You can jump start from a jump pack, like a jump starter kit, or even another lead acid battery not connected to anything.
 I cover more on this subject here.

 Consider A solar Charger